Law clerks provide legal research and writing

 assistance to Connecticut trial level judges on pending matters and are

 assigned to work for the Legal Research Office in courthouses throughout the

 The appointment as a law clerk to the Superior Court is for a period of 52 weeks.
-Positions open in August, September, and October of 2016.
-Students graduating in 2016, or before, may apply for these positions after September 1, 2015.
-Hiring decisions will be finalized in March of 2016.
+Most clerkship terms will begin in August and September of 2017.
+Students graduating in 2017, or before, may apply for these positions after September 1, 2016.
+Hiring decisions should be finalized in March of 2017.

 Applicants should expect to graduate with high academic standing from a law school approved by the Connecticut Bar Examining Committee and should have a demonstrated interest and proficiency in legal research and writing.
 Law clerks are not required to be members of the Bar of Connecticut or of any other state.

 I. Applicants who attend law schools that participate in campus